-Talk to your bank
+Talk to Your Bank

-Get in touch with one of the three credit bureaus (Experian, TransUnion and Equifax) to initiate an initial fraud alert or all three to initiate a credit freeze, depending on your situation.
-An initial fraud alert is free and makes it so a business must verify your identity before it issues credit.
-The initial fraud alert stays on your credit report for at minimum 90 days and can be renewed after 90 days.
+If your identity has been stolen, get in touch with one or all of the three credit bureaus (Experian, TransUnion or Equifax) to initiate an initial fraud alert and a credit freeze, if needed.
+An initial fraud alert is free and requires a business to verify your identity before it issues credit.
+The initial fraud alert stays on your credit report for a minimum of 90 days and can be renewed after 90 days.
+A freeze on your credit restricts access to your credit report, which makes it difficult for thieves to open new accounts with your personal information.

-Going forward, keep a close eye on your accounts.
-Search for charges or withdrawals you didn’t make, unusual balances or anything else that seems amiss.
-Check your credit report monthly.
-Inspect it for any new accounts that you didn’t open.
-Look for other signs like missed bills or letters you were expecting.
 If an account has been compromised, thieves may have changed the address or contact on the account.
-If you believe you should have received correspondence contact the company and verify the information on file.
+If you believe you should have received correspondence from a business or service provider and didn’t, contact the company and verify the information on file.

 Stay Ahead of Thieves